 What is SMS?

-SMS stands for Short Message Service and is used for sending short text messages between mobile devices.
+SMS stands for Short Message Service, and it’s used for sending short text messages between mobile devices.
 It’s the most basic form of mobile messaging, widely used around the world.
-Sending a SMS message is straight-forward.
+Sending an SMS message is straightforward.

 As a result, SMS is best suited for short and simple messages.
 However, you can send long messages as multiple messages, but this will increase costs.